cs1302uga/cs1302-tutorials/emacs/emacs.md

 ## Introduction

-Emacs is a powerful text-editor that runs in the terminal.
+Emacs is a powerful text editor that runs in the terminal.
 Emacs allows us to read and write source code (and any other text documents) without having to leave our terminal environment.
 While you are welcome to use other text editors that are available in the Unix environment, we will focus on Emacs in this course.
 If you're interested in learning more about Emacs, check out the [Wikipedia Page](https://en.wikipedia.org/wiki/Emacs).